 \wē-zä • jä-läkä-sē\

-I was born and raised in Blantyre, Malawi and I often spend time between Nairobi, Kenya and Johannesburg, South Africa.
+I was born and raised in Blantyre, Malawi and I often spend my time between Johannesburg, South Africa, and Dubai, UAE.
 I've been writing code since I was 11 and been starting companies since I was 16.
 I'm always looking for challenges and adventure.
 I studied Information Systems Technology at USIU Africa ('15), nailed it! - 3.73 CGPA and I was the Google Student Ambassador that year.

 For several years, I was part of the team that built Africa's Talking, an international mobile platform API business that generated over US$ 10 million in annual revenue in 2018.

-Right now, I am part of the team at Chipper Cash, where I lead the global developer relations team, serving developers and enterprises all over the world.
+I also previously led the Global Merchant Business team at Chipper Cash, where I built merchant solutions that processed millions of dollars every month, serving businesses all over the world.
 I am also a Google for Startups Accelerator Africa (Launchpad) mentor.
-I am a venture partner at Rally Cap Ventures as well as a venture scout for two early stage VC funds: Ventures Platform and Microtraction.
+I am a technical partner at Rally Cap Ventures

 Fresh out of high school, with no knowledge of how the real world works, I stepped into the light.
 I landed my first few jobs around this time, doing small websites and computer maintenance for close friends and family.